jquast/x84/README.rst

 An irc channel, '#prsv' on efnet, is available for development discussion.

-A development-based bbs board is planned.
+A development-based bbs board is planned by jojo.
+Until then, the 1984.ws_ board runs the default and relatively current system.

 .. _python: https:/www.python.org/
 .. _dgamelaunch: http://nethackwiki.com/wiki/Dgamelaunch